ideal-lab5/Grants-Program/applications/etf_network.md

 I am an engineer and math-lover with a passion for exploring new ideas.
 I studied mathematics at the University of Wisconsin and subsequently worked at [Fannie Mae](https://en.wikipedia.org/wiki/Fannie_Mae) and then [Capital One](https://en.wikipedia.org/wiki/Capital_One), where I mainly focused on fintech products, including systems for loan servicing, efficient real-time pricing algorithms, and automation of critical customer needs.
 Since early 2022, I've been working exclusively in the web3 space, including having worked on previous web3 foundation grants [here](https://github.com/w3f/Grants-Program/blob/master/applications/iris.md) and [here](https://github.com/w3f/Grants-Program/blob/master/applications/iris_followup.md) and as an independent consultant.
 Beyond the web3-sphere, I have dabbled in many open source projects as well as have built several of my own, ranging from computer vision, machine learning, to IoT and video games.
 In January 2023, I attended (and graduated from) the Polkadot Blockchain Academy in Buenos Aires.
 Most recently, I have completed a web3 foundation grant which built the initial version of the ETF network.

 ### Carlos Montoya
 I have been doing software for more than 20 years, most recently in the startup world.
-- **Blockchain Experience**
 I am currently building the ETF Network as part of our mission at Ideal Labs.
 My passion for web3 started a couple of years ago during covid.
 I started my journey building smart contracts with solidity, and took part in some boot-camps and hackathons through 2021 and 2022.
 I built several apps, one of them a decentralized job-board protocol called [web3Jobs](https://ethglobal.com/showcase/web3jobsfevm-inz64) ([Repo](https://github.com/encode-g2-project)).
 Early this year I had the fortune to participate in the PBA hosted in Buenos Aires, and I have been in love with Substrate and Rust since then.
 The ETF Network idea emerged during my time in the academy.
-- **Software Engineering Experience**
-  Since early 2021 I have been building [TeamClass](https://www.teamclass.com) as CTO and partner.
+Furthermore, since early 2021 I have been building [TeamClass](https://www.teamclass.com) as CTO and partner.
 TeamClass is a b2b marketplace for helping companies with their team-building initiatives through virtual events.
-We bootstrapped TeamClass ourselves and made sales by 3.8M in our first year.
-Previously, between 2016 and 2020 I was completely focused on building [StellarEmploy](https://www.stellaremploy.com) with my co-founders, where we had the opportunity to participate in NY ERA (Accelerator), and got institutional capital.
+Previously, between 2016 and 2020 I was focused on building [StellarEmploy](https://www.stellaremploy.com) with my co-founders, where we had the opportunity to participate in NY ERA (Accelerator), and got institutional capital.
 StellarEmploy's technology was recently acquired by Learning Collider.
-Finally, between 2004 and 2015, I was CTO and Chief Architect at [MVM Software Engineering](https://www.mvm.com.co/?lang=en), a technology firm with a deep focus on energy solutions.
+Finally, between 2004 and 2015, I was CTO and Chief Architect at [MVM Software Engineering](https://www.mvm.com.co/?lang=en), a technology firm focused on power energy solutions.
 During my time there I had the responsibility of defining the way of doing software for the entire company, leading very skilled people, building complex software products, and managing hundreds of initiatives for helping the company to expand its operations in Colombia, the Dominican Republic, and Mexico.
-- **Carnegie Mellon University** Master of Science Information Technology, 2011 - 2013
-- **Tecnológico de Monterrey** Master in Information Technology Management, 2011 - 2013
-- **Universidad Pontificia Bolivariana** Innovation and Technology Management, 2009 - 2010
-- **Universidad Autónoma de Manizales** Systems Engineer, 1997 - 2002

 ### Valentina Gomez